rahulunlimited/sqlserverdocker/03_CustomContainer.md

 2. Create folders in the container to store the backup and scripts
 3. Copy the backup files placed in the subfolder /sqldbbackup to container /var/opt/sqldbbackup
 4. Copy the script files to the container folder /scripts
-5. Mark the 2 scripts as executable
+5. Mark the script as executable
 6. Command to execute SQL Server in the background on start of the container

 #### Password file